 The Series 2010 Revenue Bonds impose an annual rate covenant on the District within the Bond Resolution.
 The District covenants and agrees that it will, at all times, prescribe and maintain and thereafter collect rates and charges for the services and facilities furnished by the System which will yield annual net revenues (as described below) in the current fiscal year, equal to at least 125% of the Annual Principal and Interest Requirement for all Series of Revenue Bonds outstanding in such fiscal year.
 Net Revenues is defined as Gross Revenues of the System, less Operation and Maintenance Expenses.
-Gross Revenues is defined in the resolution, but basically includes all revenue except ad valorem taxes and includes the proceeds of capital asset sold.
-Operation and Maintenance Expenses are also defined in the Bond Resolution and basically include all expenses except depreciation allowances, extraordinary repairs, and interest on Bonds.
+Gross Revenues is defined in the resolution, but basically includes all revenue except ad valorem taxes and capital grants and includes the proceeds of capital assets sold.

+Operation and Maintenance Expenses are also defined in the Bond Resolution and basically include all expenses except depreciation allowances, extraordinary repairs, debt issuance costs, and interest on Bonds.
 It is considered an event of default under the Bond Resolution if the District fails to comply with its rate covenant for two consecutive years.
-For the year ended September 30, 2015, Net Revenues equaled approximately 144.50% of the Annual Principal and Interest Requirement.
+For the year ended September 30, 2016, Net Revenues equaled approximately 135.49% of the Annual Principal and Interest Requirement.